 Consumers do read the bad reviews first – so answer them promptly.
 You’re more likely to win over other people reading bad reviews if you reply, as it shows you care about your customers.

 Create campaigns and competitions that motivate your brand advocates to set up and share great content.
-Make sure it is related to your brand though and keep in mind what you want to achieve from this exercise – positive earned media.
+Make sure it is related to your brand, and keep in mind what you want to achieve from this exercise – positive Earned Media.

 Within the online space, the voice of consumers continues to be strongly heard when it comes to the most trusted forms of advertising.
-So get them doing a bit of the heavy lifting for you by creating some great user generated content.
+So get them doing a bit of the heavy lifting for you by creating great user-generated content.

-Well, it all goes back to the fact that no one is going to buy your wine if they do not Know, Like and Trust your wine brand.
+Well, it all goes back to the fact that no one will buy your wine if they do not Know, Like and Trust your wine brand.

 The first step is to get your prospective customer exposed to your wines.
-And that is where earned media comes in, as it offers the highest value to both wine brands and consumers due in part to its trust-ability, reach and staying power.
+And that is where earned Media comes in, as it offers the highest value to wine brands and consumers due partly to its trust-ability, reach and staying power.

-So now you have a better understanding of earned media in the digital age – has this given you a few ideas on how to incorporate earned media into your own wine marketing strategy?
+So now you have a better understanding of Earned Media in the digital age – has this given you a few ideas on incorporating Earned Media into your own wine marketing strategy?